Klosmi/html-basics/sass.md

 **Some main `map` functions (with `.`):**
 for better compatibility reasons to get access to map.get you must explicitly import the map module using the __@use keyword.__
 - __map.get($map, $key)__:
-  - this functionsto gets the value associated with a key.
+  - this functions gets the value associated with a key.
   - This function returns the **value** in the map **associated with the given key**.
   *It returns null if the map doesn’t contain the key.*
     - eg.: